-Element 1: You know a lot or everything about the product.
+Element 1: You know a lot about the product.
+It’ll help you review it.

 I always do and what stops me and probably you as well on that one comment you saw is that you immediately can tell that the person who writes it knows their stuff.